HeatherAn/recommended-coding-practices/10-Using-Git-With-Branches.md

 `git push origin main:name_branch` : pushes the changes from your local `main` to the **origin** remote `name_branch`.
 Same for `git pull`.

 Having said that, by default Git understands that `git push origin main` is `git push origin main:main`.
+Same for `git pull`.
 ______________________

 [Previous : 09 - Using Git For the Nth Time](https://github.com/HeatherAn/recommended-coding-practices/blob/main/09-Using-Git-For-The-Nth-Time.md)